AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 >>> u.set_password('new password')
 >>> u.save()
 ```
-If you have the Django admin installed, you can also change user's passwords on the [authentication system's admin pages](). <!-- below -->
+If you have the Django admin installed, you can also change user's passwords on the [authentication system's admin pages](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Using_Auth_System#managing-users-in-the-admin).

-Django also provides [views]() and [forms]() that may be used to allow users to change their own passwords. <!-- both below -->
+Django also provides [views](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Using_Auth_System#authentication-views) and [forms](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Using_Auth_System#built-in-forms) that may be used to allow users to change their own passwords.

 Changing a user's password will log out all their sessions.
-See [Session invalidation on password change]() for details. <!-- below -->
+See [Session invalidation on password change](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Using_Auth_System#session-invalidation-on-password-change) for details.

 ### Authenticating users